01 of 02

 Row 2: ch 4, turn.
 The first 3 ch sts count as 1 dc; the 4th ch st counts as 1 ch st. [Skip the next st. Work 1 dc st in ea of the next 3 sts, ch 1.]
 Repeat the sequence in brackets all the way across the row.
 End the row with a group of 3 dc sts.

 Repeat row 2 until your rug is the size you want it to be.
+This constant repeat makes this a really great project for mindful crochet practice.

 End off.
 You can weave in your ends as usual, and if you like you can stitch them down using a sewing needle and thread for extra security.